 You can shell out a lot of money for a set of hand weights to use for toning routines at home, but you don't have to.
 All you need to do is get creative with items you probably already have in your home.
 From a soup can to a hefty jug of laundry detergent, you can make hand weights in a variety of sizes to challenge your muscles without challenging your wallet.

 Video of the Day

 In Your Cupboard

-Use 15 oz. cans of vegetables or beans as weights.
-They are easy to grip and weigh nearly a pound, so they are good weights to start with.
+Cans of vegetables or beans make perfect small hand weights.
+They are easy to grip and weigh nearly a pound.
+Use them for activities like front arm raises which are challenging with very little weight.
 It costs nothing to use them as weights before opening them for dinner.
-Use them to make your arm and shoulder exercises more difficult.